Tabrizian/tabrizian.github.io/_pages/cv.md

 Education
 ======
-* B.Sc. in Computer Engineering (Software), Amirkabir University of Technolog, 2018
 * MASc. in Electrical and Computer Engineering (Computer Networks), University of Toronto, 2020 (Expected)
+* B.Sc. in Computer Engineering (Software), Amirkabir University of Technology, 2018

 Work experience
 ======